himate/himate/packages/base/README.md

-# waslchiraa
+# himate

-## waslchiraa:base
+## himate:base
-This package provides base functionality used by all waslchiraa apps.
+This package provides base functionality used by all himate apps.

 This is a good place for collections, helpers, translations etc.